Time-periodic solutions of the compressible Euler equations and the Nonlinear Theory of Sound: Analysis of Sturm-Liouville Operator

 We express \eqref{abc} more explicity as follows.
 Recall that a piecewise continuous function on a closed interval is continuous at the boundaries, and is bounded on $[0,\ell]$.
 For definiteness, suppose that the entropy profile has jumps $J_j$ defined by \eqref{Jj} at points

 and is $C^1$ on each subinterval.
-Denote the left an right limits of $\t$ at the entropy jump $x^j$ by $\t_{j-}$ and $\t_{j+}$, respectively.
+Denote the left and right limits of $\t$ at the entropy jump $x^j$ by $\t_{j-}$ and $\t_{j+}$, respectively.
 For each $\w$, denote the nonlinear evolution of the angle across the subinterval $(x_j,x_{j+1})$ by

 where $\t(x)$ solves \eqref{theta} in $(x_j,x_{j+1})$ with $x_I=x_j$ and $\t_I = \t_{j_+}$.
 According to our description above, we have, inductively, $\t_{0+}=0$,

 Our angle boundary condition \eqref{abc} then becomes